mobizt/Firebase-ESP32/README.md

 **Determine the current data path.**

-return *The database path which belong to server's returned payload.*
+return *The database path which belong to server' s returned payload.*

 The database path returned from this function in case of stream, also changed up on the child or parent's stream value changes.